jovotech/jovo-framework/docs/service-providers-dependency-injection.md

 # Services, Providers & Dependency Injection

-Learn how you can add custom providers to your Jovo app by using dependency injection.
+Learn how you can add custom providers to your Jovo app using dependency injection.

 ## Introduction

 To separate business logic from dialogue management (which is usually happening in [components](./components.md) and [output classes](./output-classes.md)), we recommend using service classes.
-For example, a class called `OrderService` could handle everything related to making orders and interact with an order backend or API.
+For example, a class called `OrderService` could handle everything related to making orders and interact with an order backend or API:

 ```typescript
 // src/services/OrderService.ts